 05 of 10

 Also referred to as simply the curly hair or wooly tarantula, this spider is very hardy, slow-moving, and fast-growing.
 It is a ground dwelling spider, like most of the good beginner spiders, and only needs a small enclosure, such as a 5 or 10 gallon aquarium.
 Temperature requirements are similar to that of other pet tarantulas and these spiders only require room temperatures of 70 to 85 F.

 Like many tarantulas, the Pink Zebra Beauty hails from South America.
 This beginner spider is often confused with a different kind of spider called the Chaco Golden Knee and is a very hardy tarantula.
 Females can live up to 25 years and they can grow to have a leg span of up to 6 inches.
 They typically have calm personalities.

 If you are specifically looking for a good arboreal tarantula option and not a ground-dwelling species, consider the Pink Toe tarantula.
 It may also be referred to as the Guyana Pink Toe, Common Pink Toe, South American Pink Toe, or Pink-toed tree spider.
 This spider can have a leg span between 3 1/2 and 5 inches.
 Females only live up to 10 years.
 Housing for this type of tarantula is much different than a ground dweller since it will need branches and more height to the enclosure to allow it to climb.

 08 of 10

-A brilliantly black and large leg span spider, the Brazilian Black tarantula makes for a strikingly pretty pet.
+A brilliantly black spider with a large leg span, the Brazilian Black tarantula makes for a strikingly pretty pet.
 The females of this species can live up to 30 years and will eat about half a dozen crickets each week.
-It's recommended that temperatures should be in the 70's and humidity around 60% for this tarantula.Continue to 9 of 10 below.
+It's recommended that temperatures should be in the 70s and the humidity around 60 percent for this tarantula.Continue to 9 of 10 below.

 09 of 10